Yang Mi: 2011–present: Breakthrough and Mainstream success

 In 2016, Yang starred in the modern drama The Interpreter, which premiered on Hunan TV.
 The series was a huge success, and became the highest-rated drama of 2016.
 She also featured in fantasy animated film L.O.R.D: Legend of Ravaging Dynasties, directed by Tiny Times director Guo Jingming.

 In 2017, Yang starred in Eternal Love, adapted from the xianxia novel Three Lives Three Worlds, Ten Miles of Peach Blossoms by TangQi GongZi.
 The fantasy-romance drama was a massive hit both locally and internationally and Yang received acclaim for her acting performance in the drama.
 She then starred in science fiction thriller Reset produced by Jackie Chan, which led to her win for Best Actress at the 50th WorldFest-Houston International Film Festival.
 Yang next starred in wuxia film Brotherhood of Blades II: The Infernal Battlefield alongside Chang Chen as a painter.
 She ranked third on Forbes China Celebrity 100 list for the year, her highest ranking yet.

 In 2018, Yang starred in Negotiator, a modern workplace drama which deals with the profession of negotiators.
 Yang then headlined the fantasy adventure drama Legend of Fuyao.
 Yang returned to the big screen with Baby directed by Liu Jie, a film which tells the story of a woman who was abandoned by her parents due to severe birth defects, and her battle as an adult to try and save a baby in the same situation.
 She received positive reviews for her portrayal of a brittle, harried working-class woman prematurely aged by ill health and poverty.
 Her film Baby (Bao bai er) was selected for the "Special Presentations" section of the 43rd Toronto International Film Festival and competed in the main competition of the San Sebastián International Film Festival, where she received a nomination for the Silver Shell for Best Actress in the latter.
 The same year, she was cast in the fantasy suspense film Assassin in Red directed by Lu Yang; where she would play the role of an antagonist.

 In 2019, Yang starred in the period drama The Great Craftsman.

 Yang was cast in the cyber-security drama Storm Eye as a police officer; and medical drama Thank You Doctor as a surgeon.

 In 2020, Yang was cast in the historical fantasy drama Novoland: Pearl Eclipse.

 On 10 May 2023, Yang officially announced she had left Jiaxing Media.

 In 2024, Yang's TV series In the Name of the Brother was nominated Best Series Drama at the Seoul International Drama Awards.

+In 2026, Yang won the Actress of the Year award at the 4th CMG Annual Chinese TV Drama Ceremony for her role as Ning Xiu Xiu in This Thriving Land.
+This marked her first "Best Actress" title in nearly 14 years, since winning the Golden Eagle Award for Best Actress in 2012.